California State University, Los Angeles: Rankings

-The American Council of Trustees and Alumni gives Cal State LA's General Education an overall score a B.

 Engineering competitions

 Founded in 1953 as the Department of Engineering, today's College of Engineering, Computer Science and Technology (ECST) was established in 2001.
 ECST was funded by NASA to advance aerospace technology and space research.
 Cal State LA's NASA University Research Center is the only one of its kind in the state of California.
 The objective of the program is to design and build a segmented reflector test-bed.
 The College of Engineering and Technology added the Department of Computer Science and officially became the College of Engineering, Computer Science, and Technology in June 2001.

 Cal State LA's College of Engineering, Computer Science, and Technology is divided into five departments: the Departments of Civil Engineering, Computer Science, Electrical and Computer Engineering, Mechanical Engineering, and Technology.
 Collectively, these departments offer 12 undergraduate programs, four graduate programs and two teaching credentials in collaboration with the Charter College of Education.